marcelovani/drupalci_testbot/TESTING.md

         // Wait a while...
         $ vagrant ssh
         // You're now logged in to the vagrant guest box.
+        // Ensure the local Drupal repo is up-to-date.
+        $ cd /var/lib/drupalci/drupal-checkout/
+        $ git fetch
+        // Git grabs the latest info.
+        // Navigate to the test runner home directory.
         $ cd /home/testbot/testrunner
         $ composer install
         // @TODO: composer install should be run by vagrant.

+On occasion you may need to update the vagrant box to a newer version:

-        // You might also need to update the local copy of the
+        // Update to newer version of the host.
-        // Drupal core repo:
-        $ cd /var/lib/drupalci/drupal-checkout
-        $ git fetch
+        $ vagrant box update
+        // Prune older versions of the host to free up space.
+        $ vagrant box prune

 The testbot makes use of quite a few docker containers.
 These are not available locally at this point.
 The testbot will pull them as needed.
 Or, if you know you